 Last year, I happened to be in DC during the 2017 Marine Corps Marathon.
-It was a crisp autumn day and, though I enjoyed giving out high fives, I got a twinge of regret knowing that I was cheering instead of participating.
+It was a crisp autumn day and, though I enjoyed giving out high fives, I felt a twinge of regret knowing that I was cheering instead of participating.

 The Marine Corps Marathon is the fourth largest marathon in the country, and as such, offers a lottery registration.
 I haven’t had the best luck with race entry drawings (as evidenced by my 0-4 streak with the NYC Marathon), so I was very excited that there was another option this year: 11,000 spots were reserved for the quickest to register back in March.